proger/proger/README.md

 Other notable projects:

-- Learning a world model from simulation by predicting the next frame and action: https://github.com/proger/world-model
+- `pip install world-model`: Learning from simulation by predicting the next frame and action: https://github.com/proger/world-model